-- 1 Position the cursor anywhere on the spreadsheet. - 2 Click [Scan Estimate] from the Window group of the View tab.

-(If you are using classic view, Pricing menu > Scan, or click the scan button on the toolbar.)

-- 3 Sage Estimating stops at the first cell that is empty or contains a zero.
+- 1. Position the cursor anywhere on the spreadsheet, and then do one of the following: - On the Home tab, from the Tools group, click [Scan Estimate]. - If you are using classic view, click Pricing > Scan, or click the scan button on the toolbar. - 2.
+Sage Estimating stops at the first cell that is empty or contains a zero. - 3.
 Fill in the missing quantity, amount, price, or subcontractor name.
-If you need to do more research before you supply a value, leave the cell blank for now. - 4 Repeat step 2 until no more incomplete entries are found.
-(When Sage Estimating reaches the bottom of the spreadsheet, it resumes scanning from the beginning of the spreadsheet.)
+If you need to do more research before you supply a value, leave the cell blank for now. - 4.
+Repeat step 3 until no more incomplete entries are found.

+When Sage Estimating reaches the bottom of the spreadsheet, it resumes scanning from the beginning of the spreadsheet.